 After working daily during my 59th year, I created a body of work (ArtWools.com/Year-Study) which provides studies for style, subject, color, and voice in developing larger pieces.
 I refer to this project as an Independent Study reflecting on past skills, learning new ones, and concentrating on studio practices.
 For the past 20 years, more of my energy in design was in pattern making for the rughooking community, marketing the line of 200 designs as RuckmanMillFarm.com and networking within this niche market.
-That business has been sold and my future focus is connecting with West Virginia artists, promoting our history, traditions, and contemporary spirit and expanding on a body of work using mixed media textile techniques.
+That business has been sold and my focus now is connecting with West Virginia artists, promoting our history, traditions, and contemporary spirit and expanding on a body of work using mixed media textile techniques addressing human impact on nature and social issues.

 Other Creative Skills